A talented photographer captured a heartwarming moment between a brother and sister in the city of Mecca in Saudi Arabia.

 The photograph was captured during the holy month of Ramadan at the Masjid al-Haram, also known as the Great Mosque of Mecca.
 According to Al-Sahli, he took the photos at about 1 p.m., noting that the sun and the weather were exceptionally hot at this time.
 Once he spotted the brother providing his sister shelter from the scorching hot sun, he immediately pulled out his camera.
 He shared with the news outlet, "As a photographer, you must be prepared for such rare moments, and if you’re a second late, you will miss the shot!"

 After clicking a series of shots, he said he felt he had landed a prize moment.
-In fact, he felt sure that the pictures would go viral on social media.
+In fact, he felt sure that the pictures would be appreciated on social media.
 And sure enough, once he posted the pictures to Instagram, they did.
 However, many assumed the man to be Najjar's husband rather than her brother, but she set the record straight on Instagram.
 "Salaam all, I appreciate everyone making an effort to correct the accounts that have posted the photo of me and my brother, but with an inaccurate description," she writes in her post.
 "I wanted the caption corrected obviously to be accurate, but more importantly because I was reading so many comments from people fixated on only going to Umrah after they have found a partner to join them."

 Najjar continues, "While that is a beautiful goal and wish, it is also beautiful to experience Umrah with your siblings, family, friends, or on your own!
 And I just wanted people to know that."
 She also called for social media users to be kinder to the photographer and social media accounts that had inaccurately described the situation as they had received aggressive comments.
 She affirms, "It was an honest mistake."
 She also said she was grateful to Al-Sahli for capturing the moment.